page updated on December 31, 2020

 In the olden days, you could expect to find a Perl module for most anything you wanted to do: scrape Google, buy or sell things on eBay, check your Amazon rank, whatever.
 You could also find Perl modules to format text, work with ancient mainframe data specifications, manipulate images in weird formats, whatever.
 You could find these, because there were enough people using Perl by the numbers that the small percentage of users capable of and interested in producing these modules would do so.

 You need large absolute numbers of users to grow a library.
-That's why library ecosystems like that of Python, Ruby, and Node.js have grown large in recent years.
+That's why library ecosystems for languages like Python, Ruby, Node.js, and Go have grown large in recent years.
 They may have started with fewer modules than existed on the CPAN at the time, but given enough users in absolute numbers, you'll eventually get the libraries you need.

 The modules used by a project first begun in 1999 and maintained until this day will probably not reflect the modules used by a project first begun tomorrow.
 (It's possible to continue to refactor the design and implementation of an existing project such that it evolves through the years to take advantage of new techniques and new opportunities, but ask yourself how often that really happens and how much work you're willing to put in to convince business interests and developers to do so instead of eventually scrapping things in favor of a fresh rewrite in a new language or at least a new architecture.)

 The implications for a programming language are difficult to prove conclusively, but simple to explain: an ecosystem focused more on maintaining existing projects than creating new projects will be less attractive for new projects.
 This is even more true socially than it is technically: an ecosystem with buzz ("Should you write your next project in Node.js?
 How about Swift?
 Go?" on the cover of your favorite IT rag) is more attractive than one you first heard about 15 years ago ("Yep, still using C++ at Google.")